matthias-reis/carda-gatsby/content/articles/2025/01/ela-minus-dia-en.md

 ogImage: https://storage.googleapis.com/cardamonchai-media/2025-01-10/ela-minus-dia-soundsvegan-com-og-jpg-imagine-585858_86807d_1200_628/640.webp
 imageCopyright: Alvaro Ariso
 languageLink: /2025/01/ela-minus-dia/
-excerpt: Dìa by Ela Minus drops on January 17th—and trust me, this one needs a place on your radar.
+excerpt: '"Dìa" by Ela Minus drops on January 17th—and trust me, this one needs a place on your radar.
 Expect expansive soundscapes and wildly imaginative electronic vibes.
 Based in New York but deeply connected to her Colombian roots, Ela has already given us a taste of what's to come with her latest single, "Broken," alongside a stunning music video.
-Read this article to check it out for an early sneak peek.
+Read this article to check it out for an early sneak peek.'
 focusKeyword: Preview – Ela Minus – "Dìa"
 ---